DragonMinded/bemaniutils/README.md

 the format is so trivial that adding such a feature would be fairly easy.
 Run it like `./arcutils --help` to see help output and determine how to use this.

+## assetparse

+A utility which takes a particular game's asset directory and converts files for use on the frontend.
+This optionally enables things such as customization previews on the frontend.
+Much like "read", this requires a properly setup config file which points the frontend as well as this utility at the correct location to store converted assets.
+See `config/server.yaml` for an example file that you can modify.

 ## bemanishark

 A wire sniffer that can decode eAmuse packets and print them.
 Run it on a computer